 At least once a month from about 2006 until he died in 2016, I drove from Portland (where I lived) to Seattle (where dad and his long-time partner, Sue, lived).
 I usually spent at least one night of the weekend at their one-bedroom apartment.
 I’d visit my brother Steve, sister Liz, and daughter Angel while in town, but I’d usually sleep there at least a night, especially as they got older and time was dwindling faster every day.
 I helped with shopping, running errands, putting furniture together, reconnecting the cable to their TV, or whatever came up that weekend.
 We went out to eat once or twice and had meals at home, too.

-Dad was always an early riser, but in his last 5-7 years, it got ridiculous.
-It used to be that he would naturally rise around 5:30 a.m.; whereas now he started to get up as early as 4:30, or even 4:00 sometimes.
+Dad was always an early riser, but in his last five to seven years, it got ridiculous.
+It used to be that he would naturally rise around 5:30 a.m.; whereas he started to get up as early as 4:30, or even 4:00 sometimes.

 I slept on their 25 year-old futon couch, which was just as much a testament to my ability to sleep anywhere as it was to their unwillingness to buy a new one.
 I didn’t bother to open it as a bed — which was an option — so as a couch it slanted downward from front to back.
 This meant that if I wanted to switch from sleeping on my right side to my left, I had to get up and put my head at the other end.
 Or else gravity brought my face uncomfortably to the back of the futon.